 Diana speaks quickly in Spanish and then asks me in English, “150Q for the night, Ivy; does that work?”

-“150Q, that’s like 30 dollars, that’s fine with me!”
-I quickly do the math; I’m a little off.
+“150Q, that’s like thirty dollars, that’s fine with me.”
+I do the math; I’m a little off.

-We open the door to the room and I instantly understand why it is so cheap.
+We open the door to the room and I understand why it is so cheap.
 The first thing my eyes are drawn to is the bathroom door, which is right across from the main door.
 It is painted red and looks like it’s been in the sun too long and is worn, like barn wood.
 It doesn’t reach the floor or the ceiling.
 It reminds me of our elementary school bathroom stalls except they were made of metal.
 I drop my bag on the bed and walk over to it.
 I open the door and poke my head in slowly scanning the small room expecting the inside to be better.
 There is no shower and no toilet seat.
 There’s a rusted metal garbage in the corner of the small space and the half roll of toilet paper looks thin, like tissue paper.
 It’s not better.

-I say,” You’re kidding me, right?”
+"You’re kidding me, right?”

-Diana says, “Look, I told you that it wouldn’t be anything fancy.
+“Look,” Diana says, “I told you that it wouldn’t be anything fancy.
 That you might have to rough it a little and you said you were ok with it.”

 “God Ivy, it’s only for one night; we may have to stay at one more hotel like this, but the hotel in Antigua is very nice,” she says.

 “OK, fine, let’s just leave it and have some fun, ok?”
-I say.

-Molly runs up to us as we enter the street and says,” There is a dance in the gym, you guys want to come?”
+Molly runs up to us as we enter the street.
+“There is a dance in the gym, you guys want to come?”

 We decide to follow her, but as soon we get into the gym, I tell Diana I want to leave.
 It is hot and stuffy and there are tons of people.